define: this is a legal binding document containing details about the rental terms.

 What does the landlord or agent have to do?

-After a deposit has been paid, the landlord or agent must then protect your deposit using a tenancy deposit scheme.
+After a tenant has paid the deposit, the landlord or agent must then protect the tenant’s deposit using a tenancy deposit scheme with in 30 days of receiving it.
 There are two types of scheme available:

-What if the landlord or agent doesn’t provide the required information or hasn’t protected the tenant’s deposit?
+What if the landlord or agent doesn’t provide the Prescribed Information or hasn’t protected the tenant’s deposit?

 In this case, the tenant can apply to the county court for an order that the landlord or agent should pay the deposit back, or protect it in one of the tenancy deposit protection schemes.